Zyzonix/mgfield/README.md

 # MGFieldPy - Magnetic field measurement
-This software has been developed for OCiSLY - for more details, please contact OCISLY-ds
+This software has been developed with OCISLY-ds - for more details, please contact OCISLY-ds.

 #### Installation
 ```